 - Other state complaint processes - PDF

-Students who withdraw from a course may be eligible to receive a tuition refund based on ECC’s refund policy unless the student’s non-Illinois state of residence has established consumer protection prescription for such situations, in which case the state policy will take precedent.
+Students who withdraw from a course may be eligible to receive a tuition refund based on ECC’s refund policy unless the student’s non-Illinois state of residence has established a consumer protection prescription for such situations, in which case the state policy will take precedent.
 Please review the ECC refund policy.